sacontreras/HackerRankPractice/InterviewPrepKit/GreedyAlgorithms/ReverseShuffleMerge/README.md

 ## POST-MORTEM:

-This was a tough puzzle primarily because the problem statement itself requires a lot of though and study upfront in order to even get started.
+This was a tough puzzle primarily because the problem statement itself requires a lot of thought and study upfront in order to even get started.
 If one does not properly understand the puzzle how can one solve the problem?
 I didn't actually fully understand the problem on my own, initially.
 It required consulting with others working on the same problem in order to do so.